 We offer classes for novice to advanced knitters and crocheters.
 Private lessons are also available.
 If a class schedule or topic does not suit your needs please contact the shop to see if a private lesson can be coordinated.

-Click on the class name for a full description of class as well as materials needed or homework required before class.
+Click on the class name for a full description of class.

 Beginning Knitting or Crochet